kuj0210/IoT-Pet-Home-System/ChattingBot/README.md

 serial VARCHAR(50)
   ```

- This table is used to temporarily manage cache related image what is sent to devices.
-Therefore, this system write device's serial
+ This table is used to temporarily manage cache related image what is sent to pet-homes.
+Therefore, this system write pet-home's serial
  related on sending image and cache's path(relate path).

  - **homeSystem**